Talking about Zendesk, everyone’s first question centers around pricing, so let’s follow the money.

 What is Zendesk for?

 Zendesk defines itself as “a service-first CRM company that builds software designed to improve customer satisfaction and customer relationships.”
 It has been known as the biggest SaaS customer service platform in the market.
+Check out our complete overview of Zendesk and its features if you want more top-level information about the platform.

 From managing tickets to handling CRM, Zendesk gives you a wide range of features to maintain relationships with customers.
 But because of that, many businesses, especially eCommerce merchants, become disinterested in Zendesk and start looking for Gorgias.

 Let’s first have an overview of Zendesk pricing and plans.
-We’ll then explain to you why our eCommerce customer service solution Gorgias is much more affordable than Zendesk.
+We’ll then explain to you why our ecommerce customer service solution Gorgias is much more affordable than Zendesk.

 How much does Zendesk cost?